 Popular Comedic Actress Dead at 46

-Erica Ash, known for her roles in BET’s “Real Husbands of Hollywood” and the sketch comedy show “MADtv,” has passed away at age 46.
-Ash died on Sunday, July 28, 2024, in Los Angeles, California, after a long battle with cancer, as confirmed by her mother, Diann Ash.
+Erica Ash, known for her roles in BET’s “Real Husbands of Hollywood” and the sketch comedy show “MADtv,” passed away at age 46.
+Ash died in Los Angeles, California, after a long battle with cancer, as confirmed by her mother, Diann Ash.
 Her mom described her as a remarkable woman and gifted performer who positively impacted many with her quick wit, humor, and vibrant spirit.

 Her versatility and talent marked Erica Ash’s career in entertainment.
 She began her career in the early 2000s with roles on sketch-comedy series like “The Big Gay Sketch Show” in 2006 and “MADtv” in 2008, where she was known for her impersonations of public figures such as Michelle Obama and Condoleezza Rice.